MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 - `$ device:` to list all settings with 'device' in the area name.
 - `$ control>system>admin` shows all settings of the path 'Control Panel > System and Security > Administrative Tools'.

+### Service plugin

+The Service plugin lets you search for services and you can start, stop or restart them.

+Additional to searching by name of the service you can use the following syntax:

+- `!startup:automatic` to list all services with start type 'automatic'.
+- `!status:running` to list all currently running services.

 ### Kill a window process